Conditions of carriage

 The Passenger shall not be able to reserve just one Priority seat, Excellence seat or XL seat to avoid having to comply with the conditions set out herein.
 In all cases, the Passenger must contact the Carrier's Customer Services to reserve the adjacent seat(s).

 If the Passenger purchases one or more Point-to-Point flights, it is the responsibility of the Passenger to allow sufficient time to collect their baggage from the first flight (if applicable), check it in again, go through the security control and reach the boarding gate of the second and/or subsequent flight.
 Each Point-to-Point flight constitutes a separate contract of carriage.
 Therefore, Vueling shall not be held liable for missed connections.
-Whenever a Passenger books a Conjunction Ticket, they must make sure they have the required time to make the connection and take the appropriate measures to allow them to exit the plane and reach the boarding gate of the next flight in sufficient time.
+The above provisions shall not be applicable to Conjunction Tickets.
 For connections with a window of less than 50 minutes, we advise the Passenger to reserve a seat in the front rows of the plane so they can be among the first to exit.
 Vueling shall not be held liable if a Passenger misses a connecting flight for reasons attributable to the Passenger.

 7.2Delays, Cancellations and Overbooking